bx-sh/specs.sh/README.md

 >   touch "$directory/foo"
 >   [ -f "$directory/foo" ] || return 1
 >
->   rm -rf "$directory" # <--- this code will never run if the test fails
+>   rm -r "$directory" # <--- this code will never run if the test fails
 > }
 > ```
 >